ben-d-t/ben-d-t.github.io/content/state capitals.md

 ---
-title: Why state capitals are in such random cities
+title: Why state capitals are such random cities
-aliases: [Why state capitals are in such random cities]
+aliases: [Why state capitals are such random cities]
 date: 6/15/2024
 ---